 The Liberty Story: A History Spanning Four Generations

-More than a century ago, two brothers with a passion for medicine and giving back to their community laid the foundation for what would become Liberty Healthcare.
+More than a century ago, two brothers with a passion for medicine and giving back to their community laid the foundation for what would become Liberty Health.

 In the late 1860s, John and Ben McNeill studied and graduated from Edenborough Medical College in Raeford, one of the first medical schools in North Carolina.
 They set up a practice in Hope Mills and began studying pharmaceuticals so they could better serve their patients.
 By 1875, they began compounding and dispensing their own medicine.

 In 1886, John and Ben moved their practice and their families to Shallotte.
 Ben pursued an interest in politics and became a member of the North Carolina General Assembly House of Representatives.
 He served three terms before passing away at the age of 55 from a heart attack on the floor of the General Assembly.
 A newspaper article in 1901 announcing his passing wrote, “He was a physician of high standing, and his life was full of good deeds.
 He was a true friend to the poor and suffering, and will be sorely missed in his county.
 He was a man of large information and wide influence among his people, retaining their confidence to a flattering degree.”

 Following his brother’s death at the turn of the century, John saw the potential to grow the family business and purchased a medical practice in Whiteville.
 However, the move did not go quite as planned.
 The schooner transporting his pharmacy equipment, personal belongings and medical diplomas sank during a storm in Lockwood Folly.

 He persevered and successfully set up shop in Whiteville, even expanding his practice by building a pharmacy for his son, George, to run next door.
 Little did George know, J.A.
 McNeill and Son Pharmacy would become North Carolina’s oldest family-owned pharmacy.